 problem like with named, but additionally, for the dnydns there is

-a shared file, /etc/rndc.key
+a shared file, /etc/rndc.key, with the authentication

 key used to update the server.